-Local business listings are important for local SEO and Google search optimization.
+Local business listings are also important for local SEO and getting high rankings from Google My Business.
 Google uses third party listings to validate business information.
 They also want to see accurate contact information known as NAP (Name, Address, Phone Number).
 Additionally, links still help you rank better and having your business listed on additional listing sites (often called citations), you are adding more external links to your business website.
 Here are some of the best places to get listed.

 - Bing Places